Cheeky Moin Younis chucking an Aston Villa scarf to Prince William before asking Nicole Scherzinger for a date was a hilarious highlight.

 That is down to his remarkable modesty - a trait he shares with so many Pride of Britain winners over the past 19 years.

-And it is why it is so important for you to nominate unsung heroes you know about for the Daily Mirror’s Pride of Britain Awards, in partnership with TSB.
+And it is why we are so grateful when you nominate unsung heroes you know about for the Daily Mirror’s Pride of Britain Awards, in partnership with TSB.
 We can’t honour people like Paul, if you don’t tell us about them.

 Last year Pride of Britain came after a series of tragedies that shocked us all - the terror attacks in London and Manchester and the awful fire at Grenfell.